Information and supportive resources for parents and families working at UVM.

 Trinity Children's Center

 Trinity Children’s Center (TCC) is an independent, nonprofit program that, for more than 40 years, has offered high-quality early care and education for 3-5 year old children.
 The center takes pride in offering equitable access for families by intentionally including children with special needs as well as children from a broad range of socioeconomic and culturally diverse backgrounds.
-It is an approach that resonates with Our Common Ground values and one we are confident will benefit UVM families.
+It is an approach that resonates with Our Common Ground values and one we are confident will benefit UVM staff, faculty, and graduate student families.
 As noted by TCC Executive Director Megan Godfrey, “the families of UVM have always held a special place in TCC hearts and in our classrooms."

 - Applications for the waitlist are due before March 1st for the following academic year (March 1, 2023 for the September 2023-June 2024 school year).